Diff-Shadow: Global-guided Diffusion Model for Shadow Removal: Method

 \subsection{Reweight Cross Attention}

-Existing patch-based approaches lack generality since the regions inside a patch may all be corrupted for shadow removal tasks.
+Existing patch-based methods lack generality since the regions inside a patch may all be corrupted.
 Apart from the local patch-based diffusion branch, we introduce a parallel global UNet to recover low-resolution shadow-free images.
 The Reweight Cross Attention (RCA) module is introduced to integrate the global information into the local patch by combining the low-level features.
-As shown in Fig.~\ref{fig:pipeline} (f), the output of RCA can be summarized as:
+As shown in Fig.~\ref{fig:pipeline} (f), the output of RCA is:

-where $\mathbf{Q}$ represents the projected queries of patch features, $\mathbf{K}$ and $\mathbf{V}$ are the projected keys and values of global image features, $d$ is the scaling parameter, and $\mathbf{M}$ is the binary mask to multiply with the features.
-Attention maps between $\mathbf{Q}$ and $\mathbf{K}$ are first calculated to capture mutual information between pixels in the local branch and regions in the global branch.
+$\mathbf{Q}$ represents the projected queries of patch features, $\mathbf{K}$ and $\mathbf{V}$ are the projected keys and values of global image features, $d$ is the scaling parameter, $\mathbf{M}$ is the binary mask to multiply with the features, and $\mathbf{Z}$ represents the output interacted features.
+Attention maps between $\mathbf{Q}$ and $\mathbf{K}$ are first calculated to capture the mutual information between pixels in the local branch and regions in the global branch.
 Subsequently, the mask is introduced to assist in suppressing mutual information values in the global shadow regions.
 The adjusted attention map is then multiplied by the global $\mathbf{V}$ vector to obtain the expected global information for the local branch.

-We interact the low-level features of the first convolutional block in the global UNet with the corresponding layer in the local UNet through the RCA module because low-level features concentrate more on image edges, colors, and corners, which are important for shadow removal tasks.
+We interact the low-level features of the first convolutional block in the global UNet with the corresponding layer in the local UNet through the RCA because low-level features concentrate more on image edges, colors, and corners, which are important for shadow removal tasks.
 As for high-level abstract features, we apply a simple concatenation to achieve interaction.
-In contrast to recent cross-attention modules in Shadowformer \cite{guo2023shadowformer} whose $\mathbf{Q}$, $\mathbf{K}$ and $\mathbf{V}$ originate from the same global feature, the RCA integrates both local and global information.
-Furthermore, other attention-based methods boost the mutual information between shadow and non-shadow pairs through masks.
+In contrast to recent cross-attention modules in ShadowFormer \cite{guo2023shadowformer} whose $\mathbf{Q}$, $\mathbf{K}$ and $\mathbf{V}$ originate from the same global feature, the RCA integrates both local and global information.
+Furthermore, other methods boost the mutual information between shadow and non-shadow pairs through masks.
 However, the shadow information is dispensable for recovering non-shadow regions.
 Contrarily, our attention mechanism utilizes masks to suppress the global shadow values through the attention map, integrating the more important non-shadow information from the global branch into the local branch.